jdoleary/Spellmasons/docs/TasksCurrent.md

-## Today Tasks

-- Traps should be inactive for 1 turn
-    - Similar to "time crystal's" time release feature
-## Stretch Tasks for Today

 ## Tasks
 - Bug: Sometimes grunt animations just stop
 - Task: An ally that has died at all (even if ressed) should lose their upgrade priviledge